docker/docs/compose/index.md

 >**Looking for Compose file reference?** [Find the latest version here](compose-file/index.md).

-Compose is a tool for defining and running multi-container Docker applications.
+Composes is a tool for defining and running multi-container Docker applications.
 With Compose, you use a YAML file to configure your application's services.
 Then, with a single command, you create and start all the services from your configuration.
 To learn more about all the features of Compose,